geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The cooling freshness of the evening gale.

 The ancient annals of the Gnomian race
-The golden walls in pictur'd beauty grace ;
+The golden walls in pictur'd beauty grace;
 Here to Albruno's might the Hydida? yield,
-There fire's exhausted legions quit the field ;
+There fire's exhausted legions quit the field;
 The victor Gnomes their vanquish'd foes pursue,
 And dying forms the smoking ground bestrew.
 Here in a cave conceal'd from mortal sight,